Page Generation | Yext Hitchhikers Platform

 As you become more familiar with web development, deploying and publishing your site are critical steps in creating your web experience.

-In Yext Search, it’s important to know a couple of things about the Deploy process:
+In Yext Search, it’s important to know a few of things about the Deploy process:

-Deploys can take anywhere from 30 seconds to several minutes (or more!) depending on the complexity of the toolchain it’s running.
-A simple site generated off of the Search Jambo Template should take less than a few minutes.
+• Deploys can take anywhere from 30 seconds to several minutes (or more!) depending on the complexity of the toolchain it’s running.

-The deployment process is broken out into three discrete phases:
+• The deployment process is broken out into three discrete phases: Initial Build, Initial Page Generation, Ongoing Data Updates

 Managing Your Search Deploys